nicoTC-04/nicoTC-04/README.md

 <br>

 - Passionate about coding and Data Science
+- Student in Tec de Monterrey in Mexico
 - Currently learning about competitive programming in c++
-- I’m currently working in BTC Business Transformation Consulting
+- Part time employee in BTC Business Transformation Consulting
 - Ready to connect and learn new things

 <br>